doinglab/FoodLensSDK-V3/Android/README.md

 //API performance may be changed on demand.
 //1.
 ImageResizeOption.SPEED : Fast processing (1~2 food level)
 //2.
 ImageResizeOption.NORMAL : The most common processing (2~4 food level)
 //3.
-ImageResizeOption.QUALITY : You may choose between three.
+ImageResizeOption.QUALITY : Best qulity processing.
 (More than 4 foods can be handled at once with highest food recognition rate although the spped is low)
 //Default is ImageResizeOption.NORMAL.
 foodLensCoreService.setImageResizeOption(LImageResizeOption.QUALITY)
 ```